abhishekarya1/Hash-Define-myNotes/content/java/func.md

 Lambdas can always access variables (instance and class variables).
 It can access only the `final` and effectively final local variables.

 ## Methods References
-Stunningly similar to lambdas, they can be used when a lambda takes in a single parameter and calls another method inside of it.
+Exactly like lambdas, they can be used when a lambda takes in a single parameter and calls another method inside of it.

 ```java
 interface Test{